2007 NBA playoffs

 The 2007 NBA playoffs was the postseason tournament of the National Basketball Association's 2006–07 season.
 The tournament concluded with the Western Conference champion San Antonio Spurs defeating the Eastern Conference champion Cleveland Cavaliers 4 games to 0 in the NBA Finals.
-Tony Parker was named NBA Finals MVP, making him the first Spur other than Tim Duncan and the first European-born player to receive the award.
+Tony Parker was named NBA Finals MVP, making him the second Spur after Tim Duncan and the first European–born player to receive the award.

 Overview

-The Dallas Mavericks entered the playoffs with a 67-15 regular season record, the NBA’s best record and the best in franchise history.
-They also became the first team since 2000 to finish the regular season with 65+ wins.
+The Dallas Mavericks entered their seventh consecutive postseason.
+In addition, the Mavericks started the playoffs with a league best 67–15 regular season record, the best in franchise history.
+The Mavericks also became the first team since 2000 to finish the regular season with 65+ wins.
+Their in-state rivals, the San Antonio Spurs, entered their tenth consecutive postseason.

-For the second straight season, a division winner opened the playoffs on the road.
-In this case, Southeast Division winner Miami Heat and Northwest Division winner Utah Jazz each opened their postseasons against the fifth seeded Chicago Bulls and Houston Rockets, respectively, despite not having home court advantage.
+The defending champion Miami Heat entered the playoffs for the fourth consecutive season.
+Despite winning their third consecutive Southeast Division title, the Heat opened the playoffs on the road against the Chicago Bulls (thanks to the Bulls’ 49–33 record versus the Heat's 44–38 record), marking the second consecutive postseason that a division winner opened the playoffs on the road.
+This was also Pat Riley's final NBA playoff appearance as a head coach, as the Heat would miss the playoffs the following season.

+The Houston Rockets returned to the playoffs after a one-season absence, and opened the playoffs at home for the first time since 1997.
+This would also be Jeff Van Gundy's last postseason appearance as a head coach.
+Their first round opponent, the Northwest Division leading Utah Jazz made the playoffs for the first time since 2003.
+Like the Heat, the Jazz opened their postseason on the road.

+The New Jersey Nets and the Detroit Pistons entered their sixth consecutive postseason.

+The Denver Nuggets entered their fourth consecutive postseason.

+The Washington Wizards, Chicago Bulls, and Phoenix Suns entered their third consecutive postseason.

+The Los Angeles Lakers entered their second consecutive postseason.

 The Golden State Warriors made the NBA Playoffs for the first time since 1994 NBA playoffs.

-The Indiana Pacers missed the playoffs for the first time since 1997, while the Sacramento Kings missed the playoffs for the first time since 1998.

 The Toronto Raptors made the playoffs for the first time since 2002 and earned home-court advantage for the first time in franchise history.
-However, they lost to the New Jersey Nets in six games.

 The Orlando Magic made the playoffs for the first time since 2003.

-However, they were swept by the Detroit Pistons in the first round.
-The Utah Jazz also made the playoffs for the first time since 2003.
+The Indiana Pacers missed the playoffs for the first time since 1997, while the Sacramento Kings missed the playoffs for the first time since 1998.
+This also marked the first of sixteen consecutive postseasons not to feature the Sacramento Kings.